Real-Time Marketing Key Takeaways 📈 🌐

-Real-time marketing refers to strategically creating and distributing timely, relevant, and engaging content tailored to current events, trends, or conversations to capture audience attention.
+Real-time marketing means strategically creating and distributing timely, relevant, and engaging content tailored to current events, trends, or conversations to capture audience attention.

-Mastering real-time marketing is vital to stay relevant and creating meaningful connections with customers, stakeholders, the media, and the general public.
+Why it matters: Mastering real-time marketing is vital to staying relevant and creating meaningful connections with customers, stakeholders, the media, and the general public.

 What is Real-time Marketing?